 As mentioned above, nations where cable services are more common tend to achieve figures closer to the advertised rate.
 While xDSL is quite common throughout Europe, it is much more likely to deliver a lower level of performance compared to cable and FTTx.
 This is due to access speed degrading with increasing copper loop lengths.
-Countries such as the UK and France, which deliver some of the poorest performances for xDSL, perform better for other technologies, with the UK also exceeding the average for cable.
+Countries such as the UK and France, which deliver some of the poorest results for xDSL, perform better for other technologies, with the UK also exceeding the average actual download speed and outperforming all countries apart from Ireland for cable.